NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

 Biography

-Norma Aguilar is a Supervisory Attorney at Federal Defenders of San Diego, Inc. She began working at Federal Defenders after graduating from Berkeley Law School in 2000.
-In her capacity as a Supervisory Attorney, Norma helps guide and mentor newer attorneys while litigating her own cases.
-She has tried various types of federal offenses from immigration, drug, sex-trafficking, fraud and others.
-She has argued before the Ninth Circuit Court of Appeals seven times.
+Norma Aguilar is the Training Director at Federal Defenders of San Diego, Inc. She began working at Federal Defenders after graduating from Berkeley Law School in 2000.
+As the Training Director, Norma helps develop various substantive law and skills-based training programs.
 Norma has taught at national conferences on a variety of substantive federal law issues.
-Besides being a faculty member with the National Criminal Defense College, she is a faculty member at the Trial Skills Academy program offered by the Administrative Office of the U.S. Courts.
+In addition to serving faculty with the National Criminal Defense College, she also serves as faculty at the Trial Skills Academy program offered by the Administrative Office of the U.S. Courts.
 Norma is a fluent-Spanish speaker and has taught at various Spanish-language trial skills programs in the United States, Mexico and Argentina.
+Before becoming the Training Director, Norma was a Trial Team Leader.
+In that capacity, she helped guide and mentor newer attorneys while litigating her own cases.
+She has tried various types of federal offenses from immigration, drug, sex-trafficking, fraud and others.
+Norma has argued before the Ninth Circuit Court of Appeals seven times.

 Tara Allen